 - Using a soldering iron, disconnect the wires from the broken speaker.

 - Install the new speaker and reconnect the appropriate wires using the soldering iron.

 - Once everything is back in place, repeat the above steps for the other speaker.
 Then, test the headphones to make sure everything works as expected.

 For moisture damage

 Moisture damage can easily cause a wide range of problems to the electronics inside your headphones.
 Luckily, there is something you can try and save them.
-To do this, you will need 91% isopropyl alcohol and a bowl of rice.
+To do this, you will need 91% isopropyl alcohol and some silica gel.

 - Lightly dampen a cloth with the 91% isopropyl alcohol and apply it to the areas that came into contact with water to remove any foreign objects.

-- Submerge the headphones in rice for 12 hours or more to allow them to dry.
+- Place the headphones in an airtight container with silica gel for 12 hours or more to allow them to dry.

 - When the headphones are dry, remove them and perform an audio test.